yohasebe/monadic-chat/docs/console-panel.md

 **Stop JupyterLab** <br />
 Stop JupyterLab.

-**Import Document DB** <br />
-Import PDF document data into Monadic Chat's PGVector database.
-When importing, place a file named `monadic.json` in the shared folder.

 **Export Document DB** <br />
 Export PDF document data stored in Monadic Chat's PGVector database.
 The exported file will be saved as `monadic.json` in the shared folder.

+**Import Document DB** <br />
+Import PDF document data exported by Monadic Chat's export feature into the PGVector database.
+When importing, place a file named `monadic.json` in the shared folder.

 ## API Token Settings Screen